ZhekaiJin/ECE-467-Natural-Language-Processing/README.md

 #### Professor : Carl Sable
 #### Awards : Placed 3rd place in performance among 107 classifier implementations throughout course history
 ## Description
 A text categorization using **Naive Bayes** method with Laplacian Smoothing.
-[Laplacian Smoothing to aviod zeroing out] A classifier was trained using the training set, and result in a learned classifier.
+Laplacian smoothing is implemented to avoid zeroing out.
+A classifier was trained using the training set, and result in a learned classifier.
 Then this learned classifier is used to classify new documents.
 Further requirement details could be found at [Individual Programming Project link](http://faculty.cooper.edu/sable2/courses/spring2018/ece467/).

 ## Dependency
 * Python3